nimmaj/ripple-rest-docker/README.md

 0.0.0.0:49155->5990/tcp
 ```

-If you're on a mac you also need to work out what ip address the boot2docker image
+If you're on a mac you also need to work out what ip address the docker-machine is using (presuming your docker-machine is called dev):
-in virtual box is using:

 ```
-boot2docker ip
+docker-machine ip dev
 ```

 If that returns 8.8.8.8 then you can connect to ripple-rest: